-- User involvement surface finishes - 1 creditThe following is required to demonstrate compliance:
+- User involvement surface finishes - 1 credit

-Speculative finishes - 1 credit
+Speculative finishes - One credit

-- 1. For tenanted office areas (where the future occupant is not known), prior to full fit-out works, carpets, other floor finishes and ceiling finishes have only been installed in a show area.
-See Methodology. - 2.
-In an office building developed for specific occupants, these occupants must have selected (or agreed to) the specified floor and ceiling finishes. - 3.
-For multiple dwellings (where the future occupants are not known), floor, kitchen and bathroom finishes (see Definitions) have only been installed in a show area.
-See Methodology. - 4.
-In a residential building, future occupants must have selected (or agreed to) at least three of the specified floor, kitchen and bathroom finishes.
+- 1 For tenanted office areas (where the future occupant is not known), prior to full fit-out works, carpets, other floor finishes and ceiling finishes have only been installed in a show area.
+See Methodology. - In an office building developed for specific occupants, these occupants must have selected (or agreed to) the specified floor and ceiling finishes. - For multiple dwellings (where the future occupants are not known), floor, kitchen and bathroom finishes (see Definitions) have only been installed in a show area.
+See Methodology. - In a residential building, future occupants must have selected (or agreed to) at least three of the specified floor, kitchen and bathroom finishes.